 A pilot watch is a staple timeless watch that belongs in every gentleman’s collection.
 It’s the ultimate adventurer’s watch that doubles as a perfect eye-catching everyday companion.
 So you are seriously considering investing in one of these classics, but where to start?
 Trying to figure out the reasonable price range for a pilot watch can be daunting, as it depends on lots of factors–and ranges from a few hundred dollars to several tens of thousands.
-In this thoughtfully edited article, you will find classic pieces that are guaranteed to stand the test of time both in design and quality, all under (or around) $2,000.
+In this thoughtfully selected article, you will find the best pilot watches under $2,000 that are guaranteed to stand the test of time both in design and quality.

 *By clicking on the product links in this article, we may receive a commission fee at no cost to you.
 Thank you for your support.

 Oris Big Crown Pointer Date

 Ready for something special?
 A warm-toned masterpiece.
 Oris came out with a green dial version of their Big Crown Pointer Date classic timepiece, which pairs beautifully with the bronze case.
 Not something you see every day, be ready for compliments when wearing this eye-catcher.
 This classic is sure to withstand the test of time.

 Alpina Startimer Pilot Chronograph